 As an undergraduate, Jim attended Yale, where he graduated with a BS and BSEE in Applied Math and Electrical Engineering/Computer Science.
 He then earned an MD from Harvard and graduated from the Harvard/MIT HST Program.
 He also earned an MBA from Harvard while playing rugby.

-Jim’s first success came while he was still at Harvard when he co-founded GelTex Pharmaceuticals (NASDAQ:GENZ).
+Jim’s first success came while he was still at Harvard Business School when he co-founded GelTex Pharmaceuticals (Nasdaq:GENZ).
 For less than $80 million in funding, GelTex brought two drugs to market.
-The company was acquired in 1999 for $1.6 billion when its lead drug, Renagel (later renamed Renvela), had an annual revenue run rate exceeding $19.5 million.
+The company was acquired in 1999 for $1.4 billion when its lead drug, Renagel (later renamed Renvela), had an annual revenue run rate exceeding $19.5 million.
 Decades later, Renvela still has annual sales estimated over $850 million.
-Jim was the founding chief executive of Theravance, Inc. Under his tenure he raised $400M.
-Theravance has since split into two parts, one of which is now part of GSK’s respiratory franchise through a joint venture, Innoviva (NASDAQ: INVA), and the other was spun out into Theravance Biopharma, Inc. (NASDAQ: TBPH).
+Jim was the founding chief executive of Theravance, Inc. Under his tenure he raised over $350M.
+Theravance has since split into two parts, one of which is now part of GSK’s respiratory franchise through a joint venture, Innoviva (Nasdaq: INVA), and the other was spun out into Theravance Biopharma, Inc. (Nasdaq: TBPH).
 Together, they have a combined market capitalization that reaches almost $3 billion as of 2019¹.

 Jim’s investment experience includes being a co-founder of Prospect Ventures and earlier in his career, a partner of Sierra Ventures, where he established its healthcare services investment practice.